learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 18.20.
-How do you get the image width and height using JS?
+## Q. How do you get the image width and height using JS?

 You can programmatically get the image and check the dimensions(width and height) using Javascript.